winston-govansnv/RefuelingFrontEndApp/README.md

 # RefuelingFrontEndApp

-This project provides the user interface for managing the refuleing application.
+This project provides the user interface for managing the refueling application.